MyLu004/CECS-174-projects/Project 3 instruction: vending machine.md

 incrementally build and test your projects, they generally will be more difficult and take you longer to do.
 I always recommend an incremental strategy, not just because it is easier, but also because it allows the grader to give partial credit.
-If you hand in a program that can run and that meets some, but not all, of the requirements, we can grade what you managed to get working.
+If you hand in a program that can run and that meets some, but not all, of the requirements, we can grade what you managed to get working